ToshioCP/Gobject-tutorial/src/sec4.src.md

 tdouble3/main.c
 @@@

-To compile, change your current directory to src/tdouble3 and type as follows.
+Change your current directory to src/tdouble3 and type as follows.

 ~~~
 $ meson _build
 $ ninja -C _build
 ~~~

-Then, Executable file `tdouble` is created in `_build` directory.
+Then, Executable file `tdouble` is created in the `_build` directory.
 Execute it.

 @@@shell
-cd tdouble3; _build/tdouble
+cd tdouble3; _build/tdouble 2>&1
 @@@

 ## Default signal handler